openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (6) The wallet exchanges the authorization code for an Access Token and an ID Token.

 (7) This Access Token is used to request the issuance of the actual credentials.
-The types of credentials the wallet can request is limited to the types approved in the authorization request in (5).
-The credential request passes the key material the respective credential shall be bound to.
+The types of credentials the wallet can request is limited to the types approved in the Authorization Request in (5).
+The Credential Request passes the key material the respective credential shall be bound to.
 If required by the issuer, the wallet also passes a proof of possession for the key material.
 This proof of possession uses the SHA-256 hash of the Access Token as cryptographic nonce.
 This ensures replay protection of the proofs.
 The format of key material and proof of